Xetera/notes/notes/american_gov/chapter16.md

 > [!COMMENT]
 > * Congress can change the types of cases that the Supreme Court can hear.
-> * Supreme court can get to pick and choose what cases they want to hear on appeal, but **not** original juristictions.
+> * Supreme court can get to pick and choose what cases they want to hear on appeal, but **not** original jurisdictions.

 <br>

-Petition of Writ of Certiorari (pronounced shersherorii) is given to the court (costs $300 - but if you can't affod it you can file a in forma pauperis for free and have your case heart) - this is the act by which the losing party in a lower court case appeals to the Supreme Court to hear the case to make the facts "more certain".
+Petition of Writ of Certiorari (pronounced shersherorii) is given to the court (costs $300 - but if you can't afford it you can file a in forma pauperis for free and have your case heart) - this is the act by which the losing party in a lower court case appeals to the Supreme Court to hear the case to make the facts "more certain".

 * Most of the lower cases on appeal come from the federal court of appeals.
 * 90% of all Supreme Courts cases are appealed to in this way.